Tanya Karpova

 Education

-2021 Ceramic Workshop, Stroganov Moscow State Academy of Arts and Industry
+2021 Ceramic Workshop | Stroganov Russian State University of Design and Applied Arts

-2020 "Contemporary Ceramics", British Higher School of Art and Design
+2020 Contemporary Ceramics | British Higher School of Art and Design

-2006 Faculty of Graphic Arts, Moscow State University of Printing Arts
+2006 Faculty of Graphic Arts | Moscow State University of Printing Arts

 Selected Exhibitions